 dealing with criminal and other inadmissibility.

-dealing with criminal inadmissability.
-There are a number of ways to overcome a past conviction, but it will add considerable time to any immigration process.
+There are a number of ways to overcome a past convictions, but it will add considerable time to any immigration process, and may delay the start date of your appointment to Queen's.
 It is highly recommended that you consult a Canadian immigration lawyer about any criminal offence before trying to enter Canada, allowing for ample lead time.
 The Faculty Recruitment and Support office can provide you with names of lawyers, confidentially.